 Interfering with the natural circadian rhythms

-The body’s internal clock (circadian rhythms) ensure we are alert during the day and sleepy at night.
+The body’s internal clock (circadian rhythms) ensures we are alert during the day and sleepy at night.
 When we sleep at odd hours or stay awake at night time, we interfere with our body’s natural clock.
 We also fail to experience the different sleep cycles, which are crucial to skin health.
 During the phase of deep sleep, for instance, the body produces Human Growth Hormone (HGH) – which builds muscle mass and strengthens the skin.

 Optimal bedroom design is key to good sleep